dhaine/episensr.app/inst/app/www/misclassification.md

     - Specificity of exposure (or outcome) classification among those without theoutcome (or exposure).

+The data for the example come from:

+- Fink, A.K., Lash,  T.L.
+A null association between smoking during pregnancy and breast cancer using Massachusetts registry data (United States).
+Cancer Causes Control 2003;14:497-503.

 *- Chu, H., Zhaojie, W., Cole, S.R., Greenland, S., Sensitivity analysis of
   misclassification: A graphical and a Bayesian approach, Annals of